sketchplugins/plugin-directory/README.md

 - [nadavsavio/sketch-plugins](https://github.com/nadavsavio/sketch-plugins) "Plugins for Sketch app from Bohemian Coding".
 Includes two interesting commands to navigate to Next and Previous artboards.
 - [mpaiva/My-Sketch-Plugins](https://github.com/mpaiva/my-sketch-plugins) An amazing resource to get you started with Sketch plugins development.
 - [postite/colorPoz](https://github.com/postite/colorpoz) recolor all elements like the selected object color with the hex color of your choice
-- [poyi/Copy-Fill-Color](https://github.com/poyi/copy-fill-color) This is a Sketch 2 Plugin that provides a shortcut for copying a layer's fill color to clipboard
+- [poyi/Copy-Fill-Color](https://github.com/poyi/copy-fill-color) A Plugin that provides a shortcut for copying a layer's fill color to clipboard
 - [ddwht/sketch-dynamic-button](https://github.com/ddwht/sketch-dynamic-button) Dynamic button plug-in for Sketch.app allows to create buttons with fixed margins no matter what text you add.
 - [hrescak/sketchPlugins](https://github.com/hrescak/sketchplugins) A box for random sketch plugins: **Toggle Specs** (cmd+L) toggles visibility of all of the layer groups in your document named "specs".
 Other than specs this could be useful with hidden guides.
 - [rxlabz/skrx](https://github.com/rxlabz/skrx) Skrx ( ~skreecks ) exports a selection of elements (for now only the rectangles) to Apache Flex MXML or FXG description, and copy it to clipboard.